Grow Your Own Herbal First Aid Kit (For Pets & People!)

 - Relieve itching caused by bug bites, eczema, and plant allergens.

-- Draws foreign objects from the skin.
+- Draw foreign objects from the skin.
 I’ve used a plantain poultice to draw out stingers, splinters, and foxtails, as well as draw out the gunk from abscesses.

 - Helps cells regenerate and heal damaged tissue